-- I. On 12 December 2018, the government approved a roadmap for the implementation of the SDGs to give priority to the 2030 agenda; - II.
-The promotion of cooperatives contributes to the achievement of various SDGs , in particular: poverty alleviation [SDG 1], fight hunger [SDG 2], gender equality [SDG 5] and employment and economic growth [SDG 8]; - III.
+- I. On December 12, 2018, the government approved a roadmap for the implementation of the SDGs, to give priority to the 2030 agenda; - II.
+The promotion of cooperatives contributes to the achievement of various SDGs, in particular: poverty alleviation [SDG 1], fighting hunger [SDG 2], gender equality [SDG 5] and employment and economic growth [SDG 8]; - III.
 Cooperatives and actors in the social economy spectrum contribute to, among other things, sustainable and inclusive growth, highly qualified jobs, social cohesion, social innovation, local and regional developments and environmental protection; - IV.
-The social economy plays an important role in combating unemployment especially among the youth; - V. Cooperative advantages makes cooperatives a perfect instrument for the development of the social economy.
+The social economy plays an important role in combating unemployment, especially among the youth; - V. Cooperative advantages make cooperatives a perfect instrument for developing the social economy.